Danny Senda: Barnet

 Senda signed a one-year deal for Barnet on 26 July 2011.
 On his debut, away to Morecambe, he was part of a defence that kept a clean sheet in a 1–0 win.

 On 10 January 2012, against Swindon Town in the Football League Trophy Area Final First Leg, Senda sustained a dislocated kneecap after falling awkwardly and it was announced that he would be out of the rest of the season.

-Senda's contract expired at the end of the 2011–12 season, but he continued to train with Barnet into the 2012–13 season as part of his recovery from the serious injury sustained in 2011–12.
+Senda's contract expired at the end of the 2011–12 season, but he continued to train with Barnet into the 2012–13 season as part of his recovery from the serious injury sustained in January.
 He played one game for Barnet's reserve team early in the season, but announced his retirement on Twitter in February 2013 due to injury.

 Coaching career

 Senda joined Brentford as an academy coach in September 2013.
 He became head coach of Barnet's under-18 team in summer 2017.
 Senda was promoted to first team coach in February 2019.
 He left the Bees in July 2020.
 He was hired as assistant head coach for Leyton Orient on 14 July 2020 and left on 11 June 2021.

+On 17 May 2023 Senda joined Charlton Athletic as joint first-team assistant manager.

+On 8 January 2024, The Football Association suspended Senda from all football and football-related activity for four years after he admitted to charges of misconduct raised by two complainants.
+Senda was found to have engaged in behaviour that was "improper and/or indecent and/or insulting contrary to FA Rule E3.1." while on a course in June 2023.